FrostbyteGames1/Frostbytes-Improved-Inventory/README.md

 2. Durability Display: Displays the durability of equipped armor on the screen.
 3. Stack Refill: Repopulates stacks of items in the hotbar with matching ones from the inventory.
 4. Tool Selection: Automatically switchs to the most effective tool for the targeted block or entity.
+5. Inventory Sorting: Combines and sorts all item stacks inside of an open container.

 **Notes:**